kazim110/AirPollutionApp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- I would like to thank to my family and God for the opportunities to always improve despite adversity and friends for being there for me, and Microverse for providing a platform to achieve this goal.
+- I would like to thank to my family and God for the opportunities to always improve despite adversity and friends for being there for me, and Microverse team for providing a platform to achieve this goal.

 - Thanks to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) the author of the original design Under the [Creative Commons License](https://creativecommons.org/licenses/by-nc/4.0/)